apache/tvm/.github/ISSUE_TEMPLATE/bug-report.md

 ### Triage

-Please refer to the list of label tags linked above to find the relevant tags to add.
+Please refer to the list of label tags linked above to find the relevant tags and add them here in a bullet format (example below).

+* needs-triage